 Pro Dive Lord Howe Island is geared for all the diving you would ever want to do around Lord Howe.
-The owner Aaron Ralph has a wealth of knowledge about the local dive sites, and knows which sites can be comfortably dived in the different whether conditions.
+The owner Aaron Ralph has a wealth of knowledge about the local dive sites, and knows which sites can be comfortably dived in the different weather conditions.

 The Pro Dive custom-built dive boat seats 10 divers and 2 guides with two tanks each and makes the trip to all the local sites comfortably and quickly.
 Exit is a backward roll over the soft side tubes, and entry is via the twin ladders at the rear – making for a quick drop off and pick up even a dozen divers.